databricks/terraform-provider-databricks/CONTRIBUTING.md

 After installing the necessary software for building provider from sources, you should be able to run `make coverage` to run the tests and see the coverage.

 ## Package organization for Providers
 We are migrating the resource from SDKv2 to Plugin Framework provider and hence both of them exist in the codebase.
-They are defined under internal root directory:
+For better readability and development, they are defined under internal root directory:
-- common/provider: This package contains the changes common to both the providers example provider factory and tests
+- `common/provider`: This package contains the changes common to both the providers example provider factory and tests
   - imports are declared as:
-  	pluginframeworkprovider "github.com/databricks/terraform-provider-databricks/internal/pluginframework/provider"
+  	- `pluginframeworkprovider` "github.com/databricks/terraform-provider-databricks/internal/pluginframework/provider"
-	  sdkv2provider "github.com/databricks/terraform-provider-databricks/internal/sdkv2/provider"
+	  - `sdkv2provider` "github.com/databricks/terraform-provider-databricks/internal/sdkv2/provider"
-- sdkv2/provider: This package contains the changes related to only sdkv2 provider and shouldn't depend on pluginframework provider
+- `sdkv2/provider`: This package contains the changes related to only sdkv2 provider and shouldn't depend on pluginframework provider
-- pluginframework/provider: This package contains the changes related to only plugin framework provider and shouldn't depend on sdkv2
+- `pluginframework/provider`: This package contains the changes related to only plugin framework provider and shouldn't depend on sdkv2

 Note: To avoid circular dependency and make code easy to read, any common changes for both provider will go into interna/common/provider package.